canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

 ---------------

-Any attempt at a straightforward comparison of these different, albeit vaguely similar, technologies is futile.
+Any attempt at a straightforward comparison of these different, albeit vaguely similar, technologies is mostly futile.
 Again, a key difference is that a Dockerfile is controlled by the user, but a workshop is *managed* by the user, yet it relies on publisher-defined SDKs whose layout is beyond the user's reach.